brampat/security/defense/secure-coding/ssdlc/README.md

 ### Requirements

 During requirements, the team can coordinate with their organisation's Chief Information Security Officer (CISO) to discuss CIA classifications and Business Impact Analysis.
+Questions to answer include:
+* What data is handled in the application?
+  * Does this concern sensitive / confidential data, like:
+    * Information that is already publicly available?
+    * Personally Identifiable data (PII) -> This will require you to adhere to privacy laww like GDPR and equivalent
+    * Intellectual Property
+    * Competitive Client or contract information
+    * Etc.
+  * Where and how will data be stored?
+    * Will data be stored on cloud-services or internally?
+    * Will data be encrypted?
+    * Will data storage be separated from the application's logic?
+    * How will data storage be secured?
+  * How will the application be accessed?
+    * Is it accessible via internet or only internally?
+    * Is VPN mandatory?
+  * Does the application expose sensitive or important functionality?
+    * Financial transactions
+    * Control industrial machinery, utilities like water purification, water, gas or electricity networks, traffic systems like traffic-lights, level crossings etc.
+    * Handle or support in health-care, like insulin monitors or pumps, pacemakers, MRI scanners etc.
+  * Does it support risky software operations, like managing content, uploading data or files, etc.
+  * What are availability requirements?
+    * Should it be available 24/7 99.999999% of the time?
+    * Should it be available only during working hours?
+If so: what are working hours?
+Are users located in different timezones?

 #### Risk assessment